RTAkland/JvmOnlyLinter/README.md

     reportLevel = JvmOnlyReportLevel.ERROR
-    // set the custom annotation, by default it is @JvmOnly (this property is the annotation class reference like `cn.rtast.jvmonly.linter.JvmOnly`) customAnnotation = "com.example.annotations.MyCustomAnnotation" }
+    // set the custom annotation, by default it is @JvmOnly (this property is the annotation class reference like `cn.rtast.jvmonly.linter.JvmOnly`) customAnnotation = "com.example.annotations.MyCustomAnnotation"
+    // Notice JvmOnlyLinter processing annotations at the IR phase so, make sure your custom
+    // annotation retention is `BINARY` or `RUNTIME` (`BINARY` is recommended) }
 ```